Australian magpie: Distribution and habitat

 The Australian magpie prefers open areas such as grassland, fields and residential areas such as parks, gardens, golf courses, and streets, with scattered trees or forest nearby.
 Birds nest and shelter in trees but forage mainly on the ground in these open areas.
 It has also been recorded in mature pine plantations; birds only occupy rainforest and wet sclerophyll forest in the vicinity of cleared areas.
 In general, evidence suggests the range and population of the Australian magpie has increased with land-clearing, although local declines in Queensland due to a 1902 drought, and in Tasmania in the 1930s have been noted; the cause for the latter is unclear but rabbit baiting, pine tree removal, and spread of the masked lapwing (Vanellus miles) have been implicated.

+New Zealand

+Birds taken mainly from Tasmania and Victoria were introduced into New Zealand by local Acclimatisation Societies of Otago and Canterbury in the 1860s, with the Wellington Acclimatisation Society releasing 260 birds in 1874.
+White-backed forms are spread on both the North and eastern South Island, while black-backed forms are found in the Hawke's Bay region.
+Magpies were introduced into New Zealand to control agricultural pests, and were therefore a protected species until 1951.
+They are thought to affect native New Zealand bird populations such as the tūī and kererū, sometimes raiding nests for eggs and nestlings, although studies by Waikato University have cast doubt on this, and much blame on the magpie as a predator in the past has been anecdotal only.
+Introductions also occurred in the Solomon Islands and Sri Lanka, although the species has failed to become established.
+It has become established in western Taveuni in Fiji, however.